vaughan-clare/terminal-config/README.md

 ### Ignore insecure directories and continue [y] or abort compinit [n]
 Run `compaudit` to see list of insecure directories Run `sudo chmod -R 755 {path}` to change permissions on directories

+# Personal VSCode setup
+- Rouge color scheme
+- Customized IDE behavior and keybindings

+## Setup
+1. Navigate to `~/Library/Application Support/Code/User` and paste the files inside this repo's VSCode directory there